syncthing/docs/users/config.rst

         If the address is an absolute path it is interpreted as the path to a UNIX socket.
         (Added in v0.14.52.)

+unixPerms
+    In the case that a UNIX socket location is used for ``address``, set this to an octal to override the default permissions of the socket.

 user
     Set to require authentication.